r-uben/interpolation-sw-2010/README.md

 1. **Missing or invalid BEA API key**: Ensure your BEA API key is valid and set correctly in the .env file
 2. **Data fetching failures**: Check your internet connection; BEA and FRED websites occasionally change their structure
 3. **Interpolation errors**: Ensure your data has sufficient coverage and no extreme outliers
+4. **AWS upload failures**: Verify your AWS credentials are correctly configured and you have permissions for the S3 bucket

 ### Performance Considerations